Lady Macbeth quotes – Key lines for studying Macbeth in KS4

 “What beast was’t then, That made you break this enterprise to me?”

 (Act I, Scene VII, lines 35-6)

 Here Lady Macbeth begins the fierce attack on Macbeth’s masculinity that will batter him into changing his mind over his decision not to kill Duncan.

-The key point in this quotation is that it marks the point at which she no longer uses the intimate ‘thou’ with her husband, but the more distant ‘you’ – the first sign of a break in their relationship.
+The key point in this Lady Macbeth quote is that it marks the point at which she no longer uses the intimate ‘thou’ with her husband, but the more distant ‘you’.
+This is the first sign of a break in their relationship.

 Free Shakespeare posters for your classroom